al's brief bio

 electromagnetic interference technician

 I live with my wife Marie and our cat Chloe in the hills outside Binghamton, New York in the northern Appalachian region.
-We are both avid stereo photographers, and we currently manage the Cranberry Coffeehouse, Binghamton, New York's premiere folk music venue for over 50 years.
+We are both avid stereo photographers, and we currently manage the Cranberry Coffeehouse, which has been Binghamton, New York's premiere live folk music venue for over 50 years.

-My hobbies include electronics and radio-frequency monitoring; i am a licensed amateur radio operator, and enjoy spending time in my workshop on the repair, maintenance and construction of everything from electronic circuitry (especially vintage electronics) to musical instruments.
+My hobbies include electronics and radio-frequency monitoring.
+I am a licensed Amateur Extra-class amateur radio operator, and enjoy spending time in my workshop repairing, maintaining and constructing everything from electronic circuitry (especially vintage electronics) to musical instruments, including the purchase, restoration and sale of vintage electronics.
 I also enjoy time outdoors hiking, geocaching, foraging for wild plants and mushrooms, and cartography (generating hiking maps that include trails, topography, points of interest, property boundaries, etc.).

 workshop